 Class data sharing is enabled by default for bootstrap classes, unless your application is running in a container.
 You can use the

 -Xshareclasses option to change the default behavior, including using

 -Xshareclasses:none to disable all class data sharing.
-For more information, see Class data sharing.
+For more information, see Introduction to class data sharing.

 Automatic setting of initial heap size is enabled by default